 Take care of your dog’s items

-You may find a way to contain your dog, but that won’t help if the dog’ personal items are exposed to the pest control chemical treatments.
+You may find a way to contain your dog, but that won’t help if the dog’s personal items are exposed to pest control chemical treatments.

 Keep your dog’s bed, toys, and other items safe.
 Put them in a room that won’t be fumigated.
 Consider putting away other vital items like your dog’s food and water bowls.

 Tip: If by chance, one of the dog’s belongings is contaminated, make sure to clean it in hot, soapy water before letting your dog use it again.